pelican-eggs/database/nosql/mongodb/README.md

 ## Security

-By default, MongoDB **does not enforce access control**, meaning that even if you set an admin username and password in the settings of your Pterodactyl server, **anyone will be able to connect to the database without authentication**, and perform any operation.
+By default, MongoDB **does not enforce access control**, meaning that even if you set an admin username and password in the settings of your server, **anyone will be able to connect to the database without authentication**, and perform any operation.

 > :warning: This is why we recommend to expose your MongoDB database only to your local network, if possible